BioMedIA/dHCP-release-notes/index.md

 King’s College London, Imperial College London and University of Oxford.

-This is the project’s third open access data release which consists of images of XXX neonatal subjects.
+This is the project’s third open access data release which consists of images of 780 neonatal subjects (887 datasets).
 The imaging data includes structural imaging, structural connectivity data (diffusion MRI) and functional connectivity data (resting-state fMRI).
 This data release comes with minimal accompanying
 metadata: gender, age at birth, age at scan, birthweight, head circumference